aio_read

 EBADF aio_fildes is not a valid file descriptor open for reading.

-ENOSYS This function is not supported.
+ENOSYS aio_read() is not implemented.

 EOVERFLOW